Ben Simmons: Senior national team

-In July 2014, Simmons was added to the Boomers extended squad for the 2014 FIBA Basketball World Cup; however, he was later cut from the squad as he did not make the final 12-man roster.
+Since 2013, Simmons has verbally stated that he would play for Australia on multiple occasions (including the FIBA World Cup and the Olympics), but has always withdrawn from the team before competition.
 In August 2015, Simmons signaled his intentions to represent Australia at the 2016 Summer Olympics and said he was aiming to win a medal.
-In April 2016, Simmons decided to not join the Boomers for the Rio Olympics in order to concentrate on preparing for his rookie season in the NBA.
+In April 2016, Simmons withdrew from the team in order to prepare for his rookie season in the NBA.
 On 15 May 2019, Simmons confirmed he would represent Australia in the 2019 FIBA World Cup and multiple exhibition games against Canada and the United States.
 In July 2019, Simmons announced that he would not play for the Australian national team in 2019, citing "professional obligations".